mikechen163/dohproxy/README.md

     ./dohproxy -dohserver tcp://8.8.8.8:53,tcp://8.8.4.4:53
     ./dohproxy -dohserver https://8.8.8.8/dns-query

-For any dns request, first check cn.txt, if found, then forward the dns request to the domestic server, otherwise forward the dns request to an overseas dns server such as dns.google.

 3 Support edns subnet feature.
 You can specify the subnet parameter when forwarding to overseas dns servers.
 The specific format is :

     ./dohproxy -subnet 100.22.33.0 -dohserver 8.8.8.8

-4 Support overseas dns entry caching, activated by default.
-The maximum length of the cache is ttl.
-Modify it with the -ttl parameter.
+4 Support overseas dns entry caching, activated by default.Modify it with the -ttl parameter (default 7200 seconds).

 5 If you use tcp protocol to access overseas dns servers, then you can enable tcp reuse mechanism, which is activated by default.
 This allows multiple dns requests to use the same tcp link, saving the number of tcp links and increasing the speed of dns queries.